-SRULE
+Property name SRULE

-This property defines a rule or repeating pattern for a series of events, to-dos or journal entries.
+Purpose This property defines a rule or repeating pattern for a series of events, to-dos or journal entries.

-RECUR
+Value Type RECUR

-IANA, non-standard, look-ahead count or date property parameters can be specified on this property.

-This property can be specified in any "VEVENT", "VTODO", and "VJOURNAL" calendar component.
+- Property Parameters IANA, non-standard, look-ahead count or date property parameters can be specified on this property. - Conformance This property can be specified in any "VEVENT", "VTODO", and "VJOURNAL" calendar component, but it SHOULD NOT be specified more than once.